-Michelle Targaszewski: Insect Collection Curator and Outreach Coordinator
+Michelle Targaszewski: Insect Collection Curator and Outreach Co-Coordinator)

 Michelle is an M.S. student studying the pollinator ecology and population genetics of rare plants in the lab of Dr. Clyde Sorenson.
 Her current research focuses on the effects of habitat fragmentation on federally endangered plants located on Fort Bragg military base.
 She is passionate about conservation.
-In her free time she enjoys collecting invertebrates and plants; she currently shares a one bedroom apartment with 40+ tarantulas and other invertebrates, over 200 houseplants, and one cat.
+In her free time she enjoys collecting invertebrates and plants; she currently shares a one bedroom apartment with a couple hundred bugs and houseplants, and one cat.
 (Consequently she is a little obsessed with keeping things clean and well-organized to maximize aesthetic value and enjoyment.)